 2. Defense in Depth

-The concept of Defense in Depth is to go beyond having a security perimeter by having layers of defense throughout the control network.
-This way, if malware or inappropriate network traffic breaches the perimeter, it can be stopped and/or contained by defenses at other points in the system.
+The concept of Defense in Depth is to go beyond having a security perimeter by having layers of defence throughout the control network.
+This way, if malware or inappropriate network traffic breaches the perimeter, it can be stopped and/or contained by defences at other points in the system.
 For example, removable media used in the plant could introduce malware.

 Our technology, the Tofino Industrial Security Solution is particularly designed for this purpose.
 It can be installed in live plant networks without plant downtime, it is industrially hardened, it secures industrial protocols and it is easy to configure by controls professionals.